ua-snap/sea-ice-atlas/README.md

 ...where 0 is the number corresponding to the associated process to restart.  ```forever list``` first if there are multiple processes running on this server to ensure you've got the right number.

-#### Database and data deployment
+#### Database and map layer deployment

 Source data is provided in NetCDF format and needs to be turned into GeoTIFF and SQL rasters for MapServer and PostGIS, respectively.
 This is done with the ```etc/netcdf2raster.r``` script.

 To deploy data for this application, the steps are:

  1. Obtain the updated data file, and be aware that if the file has structural changes some coding may be needed to support it.
- 1. Modify the ```etc/netcdf2raster.r``` script as required to change paths/configuration, then run the file and it will eventually emit ~1,968 GeoTIFFs as well as an SQL file.  (*Note*, there may be warnings when this script runs, but it should be OK.)
+ 1. Update the ```etc/netcdf2raster.r``` script as required to change paths/configuration, then run the file and it will eventually emit ~1,968 GeoTIFFs as well as an SQL file.  (*Note*, there will likely be a huge number of warnings when this script runs, but it should be OK.)
- 1. Generate the mapfile: update the ```etc/mapfile-generator/generateMapfile.pl``` tile with the correct date span (near line 46).
+ 1. Generate the mapfile.
+ 	* Update the ```etc/mapfile-generator/generateMapfile.pl``` tile with the correct date span (near line 46), then execute to yield the "hsia.map" and "hsia-tilecache.cfg".
+ 	* Check the config files and note the directories where the GeoTIFFs should go, as well as making sure the layer names / filenames line up correctly.
+ 	* Check the templates for the mapfile and layer if you need to edit URLs or file locations.
- 1. Move the mapfile and the GeoTIFFs up to the production mapserver.
+ 1. Move the mapfile and the GeoTIFFs up to the production mapserver, copy to production directory.
- 1. Move the tilecache configuration file up to the appropriate location on the production mapserver.
+ 1. Move the tilecache configuration file up to the production mapserver, then merge it into the giant tilecache configuration file (Tilecache doesn't support multiple configs).
  1. Regenerate the tilecache.
 Delete all previous cache items, then run the ```etc/seedTilecache.sh``` script.
  1. Load the generated raster SQL file into PostGIS.
 It may be wise to do this with a new table, not reusing the previous one.
  1. Update configurations on the application as appropriate, and restart the app as outlined above.